JPK-128/TinderForDinner_New/readme.md

    ```
    npm install
    ```
-2. Start the dev server:
+2. Start the dev server (this will also launch the WebSocket server):
    ```
    npm run dev
    ```